About FreeWorld

 Deric Murphy (RIP!)

-Donna & Mark Christiansen & the Entire “Love of Life” Experience
+Donna & Mark Christiansen, Miss Terry Bradshaw (RIP!), & the Entire “Love of Life” Family

-And Ross Rice officially gets the award for being the most versatile FreeWorld alumnus – appearing in over half of the above categories!
+There ya go…… (WHEW!!)
+And Ross Rice officially gets the award for being the most versatile FreeWorld alumnus – appearing in almost half of the above categories!

 Special Guests: